Introduction to Julia syntax

 x

-is not already a local variable the behavior depends on whether the global variablex
+is not already a local variable, its behavior depends on whether global variablex

 is defined:if global